enochzhang56-debug/FDIC-Community-Bank-Project/README.md

 - **Assets.** Measures the total resources a bank controls that generate revenue.
 - **Real GDP / Interest Rate Correlation.** Tracks how performance is influenced by external factors.

 Data pulled using an API key and API requests.
-Code for it can be found [here].(https://github.com/enochzhang56/FDIC-Community-Bank-Project/in/FDIC_API_Requests.ipynb)
+Code for it can be found [here] (https://github.com/enochzhang56/FDIC-Community-Bank-Project/blob/main/FDIC_API_Requests.ipynb).

 Raw data joined and combined using SQL.
 Code for it can be found [here].(https://github.com/enochzhang56/FDIC-Community-Bank-Project/in/FDIC_Data_Joining.sql)